-This was particularly important for IRS FOIA professionals who worked thousands of requests involving complex tax files, large tax initiatives, contracts, and other complicated issues.
+This was particularly important for IRS who worked thousands of requests involving complex tax files, large tax initiatives, contracts, and other complicated issues.
 FOIA professionals routinely contacted requesters to reduce the scope of the requested records to specific documents of interest and to reduce processing timeframes whenever possible.

-TIGTA and DO proactively communicate with requesters to clarify their missions and visions to assist requesters in formulating reasonable descriptions.
-This helped set clear expectations on the FOIA process.
+TIGTA and DO proactively communicated with requesters to clarify their bureau's mission and vision to assist requesters in formulating reasonable descriptions of records that are likely maintained at their bureau.
 This was also helpful to set clear expectations on the processing of FOIA requests.